rodnaph/bounder/README.md

 ## The Solution

 So to try and help with this, I'm trying out some ideas for a super-each way to create a useful index of projects, and then to be able to browse their documentation.
+Bounder has been designed to run as a completely static site, so all documentation and assets are built and committed to Git.

 # Disclaimer